Efficient numerical method for multi-term time-fractional diffusion equations with Caputo-Fabrizio derivatives: Introduction

 \section{Introduction}

-Fractional differential equations have wide applications in various fields of science, including physics, economics, engineering, chemistry, biology and others\cite{cuesta2012image,magin2004fractional,mainardi2022fractional,metzler2000random}.
+Fractional differential equations have wide applications in various fields of science, including physics, economics, engineering, chemistry, biology and others\cite{cuesta2012image,magin2004fractional,mainardi2022fractional,metzler2000random,zhou2023BS}.
 There are many kinds of definitions for the fractional derivatives, the most used fractional derivatives are the Riemann-Liouville fractional derivative and the Caputo fractional derivative \cite{podlubny1998fractional,jin2021fractional}.
 However, both of these operators still present challenges in practical applications.
 To be more precise, the Riemann-Liouville derivative of a constant is non-zero and the Laplace transform of this derivative contains terms that lack physical significance.
 The Caputo fractional derivative has successfully addressed both issues, however, its definition involves a singular kernel which poses challenges in analysis and computation.
-Caputo and Fabrizio \cite{caputo2015new} have proposed a novel definition of the fractional derivative with a smooth kernel, which exhibits distinct representations for the temporal and spatial variables.
+Caputo and Fabrizio \cite{caputo2015new} have proposed a novel definition of the fractional derivative with a smooth kernel, referred to as the Caputo and Fabrizio (CF) derivatives, which present distinct representations for the temporal and spatial variables.
 The representation in time variable is suitable to use the Laplace transform, and the spatial representation is more convenient to use the Fourier transform.
-The interest in utilizing a regular kernel for non-local systems arises from the potential to accurately describe material heterogeneities and fluctuations of various scales, which cannot be adequately captured by classical local theories or fractional models with singular kernels.
-Subsequently, many researchers have focused on the Caputo-Fabrizio derivative, and several applications of this derivative have been discovered.
-Further properties and diverse applications of this fractional derivative can be found in various references, such as \cite{caputo2016applications,gomez2016modeling,atangana2016new,atangana2016new-2,mirza2017fundamental,jia2023analysis}.
+Although there is ongoing debate regarding the mathematical properties of fractional derivatives with non-singular kernels \cite{2020Why,2020Fractional}, numerous scholars remain interested in studying differential equations involving such derivatives due to their nice performance in various applications.
+Considering the CF derivative offers two primary advantages: 1) The utilization of a regular kernel in non-local systems is motivated by its potential to accurately depict material heterogeneities and fluctuations of various scales, which cannot be adequately captured by classical local theories or fractional models with singular kernels, see, e.g., \cite{caputo2015new,caputo2016applications}; 2) CF derivatives have numerical advantages.
+As we know, the truncation error of the numerical calculation for fractional operators with singular kernels is typically dependent on the order $\alpha$.
+For instance, in the case of the Caputo fractional derivative, employing classical L1 discretization results in an error of order $2-\alpha$, which becomes highly unfavorable when $\alpha\approx1$.
+In order to enhance actuarial accuracy, the utilization of higher-order methods will lead to an increase in computational complexity, particularly for problems with high dimensions.
+However, within the same approximation framework, the CF derivative has a higher truncation error, see Remark \ref{rem-trun-err}.
+Further properties and diverse applications of this fractional derivative can be found in various references, such as \cite{caputo2016applications,gomez2016modeling,atangana2016new,atangana2016new-2,mirza2017fundamental,tuan2020well,jia2023analysis}.

 Let $T,L>0$, $\Lambda:=(0,S)$.
 In this paper, we are concerned with the numerical approximation of the multi-term time-fractional diffusion equation

 with the initial conditions

 and the boundary condition